ResearchComputing/Documentation/docs/storage/petalibrary/ownership.md

 change that an owner would, except designating a new owner.

-If RC has a billing question about an allocation, and billing contacts are present, we will send email to the billing contact(s) and cc: the allocation owner.
+If RC has a billing question about an allocation, and billing contacts are present, we will email the billing contact(s) and "cc" the allocation owner.
 If no billing contacts are specified, we will email the allocation owner.